 7.05.
 On or before July 1 of each year, the Commission shall prepare a draft Suspension Order listing all attorneys who were issued Notices of Non-Compliance and who failed to remedy their deficiencies by May 31.
 The Commission shall submit the draft Suspension Order to the Supreme Court for informational purposes.
-The Commission also shall mail a copy of the draft Suspension Order to each attorney named in the draft Suspension Order by registered or certified mail, return receipt requested, to the address shown in the most recent registration statement filed by the attorney pursuant to Supreme Court Rule 9, Section 10.1 or otherto the attorney's last known as shown in the MCLE database.
+The Commission also shall mail provide a copy of the draft Suspension Order to each attorney named in the draft Suspension Order by electronic mail or a form of United States mail providing delivery confirmation, by registered or certified mail, return receipt requested, to either the address shown in the most recent registration statement filed by the attorney pursuant to Supreme Court Rule 9, Section 10.1 or to the attorney's last known address as shown in the MCLE database.
 Failure to receive a copy of the draft Suspension Order, sent to the attorney's last known address, does not alleviate the attorney's obligation to satisfy the requirements set forth in this Rule.

 7.06.
-On or before August 10 of each year, each attorney listed in the draft Suspension Order mayshall file an Affidavit of Compliance in a form acceptable to the Commission showing compliance with Section 3 of this Rule for the preceding calendar year. or a valid statement of exemption.
-Upon the Commission's approval of the Affidavit of Compliance and upon the attorney's payment of all outstanding fees, the Commission shall remove the attorney's name from the list of potential suspensions contained in the draft Suspension Order.
+On or before August 10 of each year, each attorney listed in the draft Suspension Order shall file an Affidavit of Compliance in a form acceptable to the Commission showing compliance with Section 3 of this Rule for the preceding calendar year or a valid statement of exemption.
+Upon the Commission's approval of the Affidavit of Compliance or a valid statement of exemption and upon the attorney's payment of all outstanding fees, the Commission shall remove the attorney's name from the list of potential suspensions contained in the draft Suspension Order.